 Iulia Miu, PhD student

 Traditionally managed grasslands are vital arenas for social-ecological sustainability because their significant coverage and potential to integrate food production with biodiversity conservation.
-However, the new Common Agricultural Policy (CAP) simplify the management of grasslands, change traditional connections and disrupt traditional land use, leading to rapid degradation of these landscapes.
+However, the new Common Agricultural Policy (CAP) simplifies the management of grasslands, change traditional connections and disrupt traditional land use, leading to the rapid degradation of these landscapes.
 Network governance allows the analysis of informal and formal arrangements where independent people or organisation work together for a common goal, such as management of grasslands.
-Our project centered on social network analysis, will explore novel approaches for investigating changes in landscape management by contrasting two landscapes (Iron Gates Natural Park and Dobrogea, Romania) over time (during communist period, transition period and EU membership).
-The main goal is to better understand the evolution of community networks dealing with management of grasslands in the context of changes induced by the EU CAP.
+Our project centered on social network analysis will explore novel approaches for investigating changes in landscape management by contrasting two landscapes (Iron Gates Natural Park and Dobrogea, Romania) over time (during the communist period, transition period and EU membership).
+The main goal is to better understand the evolution of community networks dealing with the management of grasslands in the context of changes induced by the EU CAP.
 Using network governance and social networks methods, we will identify actors of grasslands’ governance, actors with leadership roles, analyse the performance of landscape governance in a policy-driven management context, and evaluate the perception of CAP measures influencing traditionally managed grasslands.
-The results will enable us to explore barriers and opportunities for successful governance by taking into account influences of typical practices regarding landscape governance and performance, and to understand how formal policy networks influence informal social networks.
-We hypothesise differences between the regions, especially related to network formation, leadership structure, evolution under CAP influence and resilience to degradation.
-The results will allow to rethink the landscape policies leading to planning and managing by taking into account the past experiences, traditions, and public attitudes.
+The results will enable us to explore barriers and opportunities for successful governance by taking into account influences of typical practices regarding landscape governance and performance and to understand how formal policy networks influence informal social networks.
+We hypothesize differences between the regions, especially related to network formation, leadership structure, evolution under CAP influence and resilience to degradation.
+The results will allow rethinking the landscape policies leading to planning and managing by taking into account the past experiences, traditions, and public attitudes.

 Aim and objectives

-The goal of the project is to better understand suitability of community networks for maintaining grasslands sustainability in the context of changes induced by the EU Common Agricultural Policy for rural development, by exploring novel approaches for investigation of network structures in traditionally managed landscapes.
+The goal of the project is to better understand the suitability of community networks for maintaining grasslands sustainability in the context of changes induced by the EU Common Agricultural Policy for rural development, by exploring novel approaches for the investigation of network structures in traditionally managed landscapes.
 Using Iron Gates Natural Park and Dobrogea (Romania) as case studies, the specific project’s objectives are: (1) to identify actors of grasslands’ governance (i.e., organisations, local people) and analyse management networks using social network metrics; (2) to identify actors or groups of actors with leadership roles, mainly those promoting sustainability of traditionally managed grasslands in a EU policy-driven management context (e.g., pioneer, sponsor, networker, steward, facilitator of a network); (3) to explore barriers to, and options for successful governance in traditionally managed grasslands in the context of CAP measures-driven management; (4) to understand how formal policy networks influence informal social networks using grasslands as case studies; and (5) to promote the use of social network analysis for studying land-use management practices in Romania and worldwide.